 Environmental factors and lifestyle are common cause of dry eye.
 Medical conditions that can create or increase dry eye include: keratoconjunctivitis sicca, sjogrens, blepharitis, rheumatoid arthritis, menopause, natural aging and collagen vascular disease.

-How is an IPL procedure performed?
+How is IPL for Dry Eye performed?

 The area around the eye is cleansed and eye shields are put in place.
 A thin layer of cooling gel is applied to the treatment area.
 Your Doctor will use the IPL hand piece and administer short bursts of light around the eye.
 You will feel a slight heating sensation with each burst.
 The heat helps clear the glands around the to increase tear function.

-Who is a candidate for IPL treatment?
+Who is a candidate for IPL Dry Eye treatment?

 The best candidates for IPL dry eye treatment are Patients with moderate to severe dry eye, meibomian gland dysfunction (MGD) or blepharitis.